 First, you need to install the Dashlane app on a mobile device (Android or iOS) and log into your account.

-Then, find the credential you wish to add two-step verification to and tap the pencil button at the top right corner of the screen.
+Then, find the credential you wish to add two-step verification to.
+On Android, tap the pencil button at the top right corner of the screen (image below).
+On iOS, tap Edit.

 In the edit view, you will see the new Verification code section with the GENERATE WITH DASHLANE button below.
 Please tap it.

 Note that on some devices, if the Google services are not installed, Dashlane will offer to download the Barcode Scanner app to handle the next steps.

 Once the QR code has been successfully scanned, you will be returned to the credential edit view.
 Notice that there is now a six-digit security code displayed with a countdown wheel.

 You can now see and copy the security code from your credential in Dashlane on all platforms (if you are Premium) except the Web app.
 Please note that if you have an Apple Watch, you will be able to get the security codes from it as well.

 Autofilling two-step verification codes